c4-project/c4t/cmd/c4t-analyse/README.md

 **--show-compiler-logs, -L**: show breakdown of compiler logs (requires -show-compilers)

 **--show-compilers, -C**: show breakdown of compilers and their run times

+**--show-mutation, -M**: show results of any mutation testing involved in this plan

 **--show-ok, -O**: show subjects that did not have compile or run issues